length

 Moderate - Challenging Self-Guided

-• Tuscan countryside and the distinctive Val d’Orcia landscape
+• Walk through the Tuscan countryside and distinctive Val d’Orcia

-• Traditional Italian dishes and locally-produced, world-class wines
+• Enjoy traditional Italian dishes and world-class wines

-• Relax in hot springs at Bagno Vignoni, an UNESCO World Heritage site
+• Relax in the hot springs at Bagno Vignoni

 from